-This course is a study of England's literature from Beowulf to the present.
+This course is a study of England's literature from Beowulf to the Late Romantic Period.
 The course is arranged as a chronological study of the development of British literature.
 Writers representative of various periods will be studied.
 This class is recommended for college bound students.
-This class meets one period daily.
+This class meets 1 period daily.